4383/governance/goals/proposed/remove-eventlet.rst

    libraries like aiohttp etc...

-   If common libraries close the door to Asyncio, then that will close the door of using Asyncio in the majority of the Openstack deliverables.
+   If common libraries close the door to Asyncio, then that will close the door of using Asyncio in the majority of the OpenStack deliverables.

    For more details about the migration guide and the proposed alternatives please see :ref:`migration-guide`.